 Vintage Cellars

-Meet the Maker: Ed Carr – House of Arras, Accolade Wines
+Meet the Maker: Ed Carr – House of Arras

-Australia’s most lauded sparkling winemaker, Ed Carr, had barely tasted a drop of wine until he chanced a job in the industry in his 20s and kicked off a 40-year career.
-His expertise has seen him help reframe Australian sparkling into a revered world-class drop.
+Recently crowned International Sparkling Winemaker of the Year, Ed Carr, had barely tasted a drop of wine until he chanced a job in the industry in his 20s which kicked off a 40-year career.
+Carr’s expertise in sparkling winemaking has seen him firmly place Australia – and in particular Tasmania – on the wine map when it comes to crafting revered cool-climate sparkling wines.

-No, we were classic ‘Ten Pound Poms’ who came to Australia in the 1960s and wine wasn’t part of family life like it was in Italian families who had a glass with every meal.
-I was more of a beer and bourbon man up until wine came into my life in my 20s.
+Growing up, we were classic ‘Ten Pound Poms’ who came to Australia in the 1960s and wine wasn’t part of family life like it was in Italian families who had a glass with every meal.
+I must say I was more of a beer and bourbon man!

-What was the sparkling wine scene in Australia like in the '80s?
+How has sparkling wine grown in Australia since you started in the '80s?

 What separates a great winemaker?